Taybeh Brewery: History

 "[The Israelis] hold our shipment just to give us a hard time, to check if these are not weapons, to check them for security check-ups.
 They even take a sample of the bottles.
 They inspect them and they bring them back and charge us every time for security check ups, for opening these containers."

 The barriers also complicated the shipping of beer to customers in Israel and abroad, cutting off exports to Jordan and lengthening the travel time from the brewery to Jerusalem from 20 minutes to several hours.
 Tourism in Israel and Palestine also fell sharply because of the violence, which was a major problem for Taybeh because many of its customers were foreigners.
 As a result, sales plunged, with revenue falling by over 90% by 2002, and Khoury had to lay off all 12 of his employees.

 As a stopgap measure to keep the brewery in business, Taybeh sold olive oil produced by a local church in Taybeh village to a company in Belgium.
-The brewery recovered somewhat after the Intifada ended in 2005, with the brewery growing to six employees, but it was also dealt a major blow in 2007 when Islamist political party and militant group Hamas took control of the Gaza Strip and ended the sale of alcohol there.
+The brewery recovered somewhat after the Intifada ended in 2005, growing to six employees, but it was also dealt a major blow in 2007 when Islamist political party and militant group Hamas took control of the Gaza Strip and ended the sale of alcohol there.

-Since 2007, Taybeh has continued to recover and expand and as of 2018 was sold in at least 10 countries.
+Since 2007, Taybeh has continued to recover and expand and as of 2018 its beer is sold in at least 12 countries.
 However, it continues to face obstacles imposed by the Israeli occupation of the West Bank and control of the ports.
 Taybeh continues to rely on Israeli ports for importing raw materials and exporting finished beer.
 Supplies that take two weeks to get from Europe to Israel can take another three months to reach the brewery in the West Bank.

 The high cost of shipping due to checkpoints and other constraints has made it difficult for Taybeh to compete, and its beer kegs have been cut open by the Israeli authorities on occasion and their containers sent back.
 A disparity in water access in the West Bank brought about by continued Israeli settlement expansion means that Taybeh has concerns about its future water supply.
 Although it is able to use water from a local spring, the business expects the water scarcity to limit its international expansion.